gtedavid/matrix-multiply-exec-time/README.md

 ### Requirements
 For the time being, you need a graphical interface to use this program.
-The recommended/ideal OS and specs would be any device:
+The recommended/ideal OS and specs would be the following:

-- running under Windows 10/11 32/64bits with
+   1. Windows 10/11 32/64bits with :
    - sufficient memory usage, around 4 to 8 GB, tested with 16GB (some already in use)
    - a processor running on 2.30 GHz basis up to 4.50 GHz
    - any hardware, as long as there is space available.

+   2. Debian 11.5.0 64 bits (VM)
+   _(Available soon)_

 Please avoid entering big numbers for this program; 150 was the max tested with.
 Your computer may be impacted if you voluntarily input a higher number.